Get

 Cat obesity is at an all-time high and has been linked to health issues such as heart disease, diabetes, and arthritis.
 Therefore, it is imperative to restrict your furry friend’s diet to only two to three meals a day.
 Sticking to the scheduled mealtime is the only way to keep the cat lean and avoid weight-related issues.

 Cymric cats are at a high risk of being obese since they love to eat.
 Leaving food out all day will encourage overfeeding and could lead to weight gain.
-If you are not sure about what to feed your Cymric, ask your vet to recommend the best food for your cat.
+If you are not sure about what to feed your Cymric, ask a vet to recommend the best food for your cat.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

-Exercise
+Exercise 🐈

 Cymric cats are naturally playful and love running and jumping around, so getting them to exercise should be easy.
 You can encourage playing by buying them various toys such as cat scratchers, feather wands, and cat towers.
 You can also make things more interesting by participating in the play.
 For instance, you could teach them how to play catch.